 Please research your specific zone and region to make certain that you are ordering at the proper time.
-If it is past the optimal planting time for your zones, (noted below) it may be best to postpone your bare root rose purchase until next year.
+If it is past the optimal planting time for your zones, (noted below)you will not be able to place an order for this year.
 For optimum success with bare root roses, daily temperatures should be in the range of 40°F to 70°F. We do not recommend planting when average daytime temperatures consistently reach 75°F or higher.

-Our delivery services include both the Postal Service and FedEx Ground.
-Our handling and insured delivery charges guarantee safe arrival of your order.
+Our delivery services include both the Postal Service and FedEx Ground, at our discretion.
+Our handling and insured delivery charges guarantee the safe arrival of your order.
 Allow 5 to 14 business days for transit time.
 Sorry, we do not ship to AK, HI or outside the continental U.S. due to excessive shipping costs.

-AK, HI, ID - No shipments of plant material or supplies.
+AK, HI, - No shipments of plant material or supplies.

 PUERTO RICO, CANADA and foreign countries - No shipments of any kind.

 Shipping Times: If your order includes both roses and non-plant material, your entire order will be shipped according to the rose schedule.
 If you wish to receive your non-plant material sooner, please notify customer service.

 We estimate that roses will begin shipping on the following schedule: